MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-manage-job.md

 ## Configure job input

-1. From the Azure portal open **All resources** pane, find and select the ASATutorial Stream Analytics job.
+1. From the Azure portal open **All resources** pane, and find the ASATutorial Stream Analytics job.
 2. In the **Job Topology** section of the Stream Analytics job pane, click the **Inputs** option.
 3. Click **+ Add stream input** (Reference input refers to static lookup data, which you won't use in this tutorial) > **Event hub** and then fill out the pane with the following values: